ghankerson/origins-conscioussness/intro.md

 answer this question.
 In the first sentence of the introduction he states: "The following attempt outline the archetypal stages of the development of consciousness is based on modern depth psychology.
 It is an application of the analytical psychology of C.J.
 Jung ..."
-(Depth psychology is defined as those branches of psychology that take the unconscious into account
-- Freudian and Jungian psychology).
+(Depth psychology is defined as those branches of psychology that take the unconscious into account Freudian and Jungian psychology).

 The key word here is stages.
 His theory outlines what he sees as the stages of the development of consciousness.

+Neumann emphasises that unlike other methods that look at environmental factors in the development of consciousness, he is interested in the internal, psychic, and archetypal factors in the development of consciousness.

+He calls archetypes the structural organs of the psyche, or pictorial instincts.
+The unconscious uses these archetypes to reveal itself to the conscious mind.
+Archetypes are then structural layers or organs of the psyche.

 Neumann:  "It is the task of this book to show that a series of archetypes is a main constituent of mythology, that they (archetypes) stand in stadial